How Do I Vote?

 Voting by post is a way of voting that you can use if you are unable to get to the polling station.
 So, this method of voting means that you can cast your vote in your home constituency while living away at university.

 To vote by post, you need to be registered to vote.
 Then you need to fill in a postal vote application form.
-You can apply to vote by post now.
-Once you have completed the form, you’ll need to print it, sign it, and send it back to your local electoral registration office.
+Once you have completed the form, you’ll need to print it, sign it, and send it back to your local electoral registration office (find yours here).

 The deadline for postal vote applications is usually eleven working days before polling day.